Welcome to Year 4!

 https://soraapp.com/welcome An online library for your child to enjoy.
 You should have been sent an email with information about creating your child's username and password.
 Please get in contact if you need help with accessing.

 Scholastic Reading Pro An online resource for targeting and developing your child's reading comprehension skills.
 You should have been sent an email with information about creating your child's username and password.
 Please get in contact if you need help with accessing.

 Spelling shed - https://www.spellingshed.com/ - Spellings will be set weekly for the children to practice.
 You could get the children to write their spellings in sentences to show understanding and practice spelling rules.

 http://www.pobble365.com/ A picture a day with lots of support for producing a piece of super creative writing.
 If you don't like the picture for that day, go back and look at the archive of previous images.

-BBC – https://www.bbc.co.uk/bitesize and the normal BBC website - great for lots of things and video clips relating to the topics of Egyptians and Vikings.
+BBC – https://www.bbc.co.uk/bitesize and the normal BBC website - great for lots of things and video clips relating to the topics of the Anglo-Saxons and Ancient Egyptians.